Core Concepts

 This document defines the core concepts and terminology used throughout the Noderr Protocol documentation.

-The Automated Trading Engine (ATE) is a sophisticated, off-chain system that allocates vault capital across a diverse portfolio of trading strategies to generate yield.
-The ATE is powered by a decentralized network of Oracle Nodes, which contribute the necessary computational resources for strategy generation, backtesting, and validation.
+The Autonomous Trading Engine (ATE) is the conceptual umbrella for how vault capital is allocated across a diverse portfolio of trading strategies to generate yield.
+On-chain, this maps to the ExecutionRouter, StrategyRegistry, and BaseRateGovernor contracts rather than a single standalone engine service.
+It is supported by a decentralized network of Oracle Nodes, which contribute the computational resources for strategy generation, backtesting, and validation.
 Further details are available in the Autonomous Trading System section.

 Self-Sovereign Architecture